philcd89/Custom-COVID-19-Tracker/README.md

 # Custom-COVID-19-Tracker
 This code tracks local COVID-19 case trends for my family/friends

-This project also serves as a test run in integrating RStudio with GitHub.
+This project also serves as a test run in integrating RStudio with GitHub. - From RStudio

+RStudio with GitHub is pretty dope. - From GitHub